CppMicroServices/CppMicroServices/doc/src/build_instructions.rst

    .. note::

-      In version 3.0 this option only supports the *ON* value.
-A follow-up release will restore the single-threaded configuration.
+      In version 3.0 and 3.1 this option only supported the *ON* value.
+      The *OFF* configuration is supported again in version 3.2 and later.

  - **US_BUILD_SHARED_LIBS** Specify if the library should be build shared or static.
 See :any:`concept-static-bundles`